sframe-wg/sframe/draft-ietf-sframe-enc.md

 4. Independence from the underlying transport, including use in non-RTP transports, e.g., WebTransport {{?I-D.ietf-webtrans-overview}}.

-5. When used with RTP and its associated error resilience mechanisms, i.e., RTX and FEC, require no special handling for RTX and FEC packets.
+5. When used with RTP and its associated error-resilience mechanisms, i.e., RTX and Forward Error Correction (FEC), require no special handling for RTX and FEC packets.

 6. Minimize the changes needed in SFU servers.